Lawtro37/obfiscate/README.md

 runFunction(0); <-- outputs 30
 ```

-Note: The runFunction function randomly delays the execution of the function within a specified range of time,that can be changed within the `config.json` file.
+Note: The runFunction function randomly delays the execution of the function within a specified range of time, that can be changed within the `config.json` file but is not encoraged.

+**Feel free to provide additional details or examples in this documentation to help other users understand the effects and usage of these modifiers and functions.**

 ## Contributing